absolutegalaber/yeoman-gradle-plugin/README.md

 ##Config
-Currently there are only 2 Configuration options for the plugin: yeomanDir - The root dir of the yeoman project - defaults to 'yo' useColos - Wheather grunt and bower soulh be called with colored output (defaults to false).
+Currently there are only 2 Configuration options for the plugin:
+ * yeomanDir - The root dir of the yeoman project - defaults to 'yo'
+ * useColors - Weather grunt and bower should be called with colored output (defaults to false).
 ```groovy
 yeoman {
     yeomanDir = 'myApp'